We're delighted that Malta & Gozo are welcoming UK visitors for their well-earned holidays.

-From 00:01 on 30 June 2021 arrivals from the UK need to present proof of full vaccination.
+All arrivals from the UK aged 12 or over must show proof of full vaccination to enter Malta – please note, you’ll need to be fully vaccinated at least 14 days before your arrival.
 If you live in England, Malta will accept the NHS COVID Pass (both the Digital App and letter versions) as proof of your vaccination status.
 If you live in Scotland or Wales, Malta will accept your respective NHS letter.
 See ‘Demonstrating your COVID-19 vaccination status’

 Everyone must complete a Public Health Travel Declaration Form and Passenger Locator Form.
 You must show both forms to airline officials on departure and health officials stationed at the Terminal Temperature Screening Points when you arrive in Malta.

 If you are due to travel to Malta, and have not yet received your vaccination, you can find out more about your options in our article: Do I need to be fully vaccinated against Covid-19 to travel?

 The Malta & Gozo are on the Green list for entry back into the UK.
 You must therefore also ensure you arrange the appropriate tests and forms for when you return home.
 You can find out more about what you need to do in our articles here: